altalanta/cyto-flowQC/CONTRIBUTING.md

 2. Provide a clear title and description of your changes.
 If your PR addresses an existing issue, please reference it (e.g., `Closes #123`).
 3. The maintainers will review your pull request.
 Please be responsive to any feedback or requested changes.

+## Visual Regression Testing

+We use `pytest-mpl` for visual regression testing of our plots.
+This ensures that visual outputs remain consistent.

+-   **Running the tests:**
+    ```bash
+    poetry run pytest tests/test_visuals.py
+    ```
+-   **Updating baseline images:** If you make intentional changes to a plot, the visual tests will fail.
+To update the baseline images, run:
+    ```bash
+    poetry run pytest tests/test_visuals.py --mpl-generate-path=tests/baseline
+    ```
+    Then, commit the new baseline images in the `tests/baseline` directory along with your code changes.

 ## Code Style

 - We use `black` for code formatting and `ruff` for linting.
 The pre-commit hooks will help enforce this, and you can run `make format` to apply the correct style.